-2022 2021
+2023 2022

-Audit services 241 250
+Audit services 279 241

-Other services required by law 111 100
+Other services required by law 140 111

-Other attest services 45 43
+Other attest services 43 45

-Total audit and related services 397 393

-Total professional services 397 393
+Total professional services 462 397

-The amount of audit services accrued refers to the audit fees for the annual financial statements of the entire Línea Directa Group.
+\The amount of audit services accrued refers to the audit fees for the annual financial statements of the entire Línea Directa Group.

-The heading "Other services required by law" mainly shows the fees for the review of the report on the financial position and solvency of the Group and its subsidiaries, as well as for the independent external attest service under limited assurance of the Non-Financial Statement (NFS).
+The heading "Other services required by law" mainly shows the fees for the review of the report on the financial position and solvency of the parent and its subsidiaries, as well as for the independent external attest service under limited assurance of the Group's Non-Financial Statement (NFS).